gsm1011/hadoop.admin/manuscript/chapter2.md

 Linux on a number of machines.
 One disadvantage of this method is that we need to manually boot each machine.
 This is tedious and requires a lot of repetitive work.
-Even worse, in reality, we may find that a lot of servers don’t even have a monitor or video card installed.
+Even worse, in reality, we may find that a lot of servers don't even have a monitor or video card installed.
 This makes it impractical to use this method.
 So, we need to explore alternative methods.

-In this part, we will introduce the steps to automate the installation process with the help of DHCP and TFTP servers.
-A DHCP server is configured as a booting server, which serves similarly as a USB drive boot media and TFTP is configured to host the actual operating system packages.
+In this part, we will introduce the steps to automate the installation process with the help of `DHCP` and `TFTP` servers.
+A `DHCP` server is configured as a booting server, which serves similarly as a USB drive boot media and `TFTP` is configured to host the actual operating system packages.

 ## Configuring DHCP for network booting

-We have mentioned the basic configuration of a DHCP server in the previous section.
-To enable network booting for DHCP, we will use the Pre-boot Execution Environment (PXE) method of TFTP.
+We have mentioned the basic configuration of a `DHCP` server in the previous section.
+To enable network booting for `DHCP`, we will use the Pre-boot Execution Environment (PXE) method of `TFTP`.

-Create the configuration file `/etc/dhcpd.conf` for DHCP with the following content:
+Create the configuration file `/etc/dhcpd.conf` for `DHCP` with the following content:

     option domain-name "hadoop.cluster";